 Amani is an alumna of the learning community, Michigan Community Scholars Program (MCSP), where she was a Peer Advisor for Community Service, served on the advisory board for two years, co-founded the program WolveReaders, and participated in MAC-ASB.
 Outside of MCSP, she is the Vice-President for the Pre-Public Health Association (PPHA) that focuses on preparing students for future educational and career endeavors in the field of public health.
 Lastly, she is a member of the Ginsberg Student Advisory Board for the Ginsberg Center for Community Service and Learning.

 André Fisher was born and raised in Jamaica and moved to Kalamazoo, Michigan when he was 19 years old.
 In Fall 2016, André transferred to the University of Michigan.
 He is currently double-majoring in Economics and International Studies, with intentions to pursue a career in public health policy.
 When not studying or taking a break from school-related activities, he finds relaxation in playing soccer, doing photography, dancing and writing poetry.
-One of André's paramount aims in life is to leave an indelible mark of goodwill on my world.
+One of André's paramount aims in life is to leave an indelible mark of goodwill on the world.

 Dilara is a sophomore interested in Chemistry and Psychology.
 Dilara has a passion for research, which she pursues by working for the Department of Urology at Michigan Medicine.
 Aside from academics, Dilara is very interested in social justice issues and their influences on health care access and accessibility.
 Dilara is a member of Michigan Active Citizens - Alternative Spring Break, an organization on campus that focuses on active citizenship, community action and social change.
 She also works as an Academic Peer Advisor for the College of Engineering which gives her great mentorship experience and allows Dilara to work closely with the College of Engineering staff.
 In her free time Dilara enjoys playing intramural sports, running, reading, and cooking.